Cops: Driver hit bicyclist, yelled, then drove off

-Driver hit bicyclist, yelled at her, then drove off in Oceanside, police say
+Driver hit bicyclist, yelled at her, then drove off in Island Park, police say

-Nassau police are looking for a driver who they said hit a 16-year-old female bicyclist with his vehicle as she travelled on Quebec Road in Oceanside on Monday night.
+Nassau police are looking for a driver who they said hit a 16-year-old female bicyclist with his vehicle as she traveled on Quebec Road in Island Park on Monday night.

 Police said the teen was riding her bicycle north on the road at 10:05 p.m. when she was struck by an "older" white Jeep Cherokee with black racks on the roof, which was traveling west on Warwick Road.